iverase/index_and_search_geo_points/README.md

 `java -jar index_and_search_geo_points.jar /path/to/points.csv /path/to/queries 512`

-In addition if the input list is big, you might want to resize your heap memory using the following syntax:
+If the input list is big, you might want to resize your heap memory using the following syntax, that provides in this case a 6 gigabytes to the JVM.:

-`java -Xmx4g -Xms4g -jar index_and_search_geo_points.jar /path/to/points.csv /path/to/queries 512`
+`java -Xmx6g -Xms6g -jar index_and_search_geo_points.jar /path/to/points.csv /path/to/queries 512`

-This will provide a heap of 4 gigabytes to the JVM.

 After running the command, the program will load the points in memory, build the index, perform the queries and show the results.